BackwardsUser/ChatGPTBot/readme.md

 #### Requirements
 [NodeJS](https://nodejs.org)
 #### Running
-1. Click the `Code` button
+1. Clone the repository.
-2. Click `Download as ZIP` button
-3. Unzip the file
-4. Inside the unzipped file, open a terminal
-5. In the terminal run: `npm i`
-6. than create a `.env` file.
+2. Create a `.env` file.

 Your .env file should look like the following:
 ```js